mightymakku/Manually-Editing-Hunks/README.md

 The `git diff` output above shows two hunks, identifiable by their respective `@@ -1,7 +1,9 @@`. and `@@ -9,4 +11,5 @@`.

-For each detected hunk, `git add --patch` will (amongst other option) allow us to stage or not stage that hunk:
+For each detected hunk, `git add --patch` will (amongst other options) allow us to stage or not stage that hunk:

 ```
 diff --git a/foobar.txt b/foobar.txt